Network-Rail-Business-Systems/vue-nested-tree/readme.md

 | icon    | String  | Yes      |         | The font-awesome icon to display in the header                |
 | field   | String  | No       | *name*  | The matching `data` field; equal to lowercase `name` if blank |
 | percent | Boolean | No       | true    | Whether the column should be shown as a percent, if enabled   |

-##### download_url

-An endpoint where a downloadable version of the displayed tree is available.

-The request will include the current root node(s) to use as a reference point.

-The format and structure of the returned data is determined by the response from the server.

-`download_url: "my-endpoint/download"`

 ##### groups